Spin Polarization Type Dependence of the Neutrino Mass and Nature

-The interaction with field of a nucleus of longitudinal and transversal neutrinos (antineutrinos) have been investigated at the account of their rest mass, charge, magnetic, anapole and electric dipole moments.
-Compound structure of these processes cross sections has sharply expressed features and generalities for any lepton as well as for a massive Majorana neutrino.
-A new influence of truly neutral neutrinos masses to the elastic scattering by nuclei of the electric charge have been discovered which testifies about the existence of fundamental differences both in nature and in masses of longitudinal and transversal neutrinos of Majorana.
+{\bf Abstract.} The interaction of longitudinal and transversal polarized neutrinos (antineutrinos) with the field of a nucleus is investigated at the account of their rest mass, charge, magnetic, anapole and electric dipole moments.
+The compound structure of cross sections in these processes has the sharply expressed features and generalities for any lepton as well as for a massive Majorana neutrino.
+A new influence of truly neutral neutrino masses on the elastic scattering by nuclei of an electric charge has been discovered which testifies in favor of the existence of fundamental differences both in the nature and in the masses of longitudinal and transversal neutrinos of Majorana. \end{verse}

 One of highly characteristic features of all types of neutrinos is their rest mass.
-At the same time nature of the inertial mass itself remains thus far not finally studied.
+At the same time, the nature of inertial mass itself thus far remains not finally studied.
 Usually it is accepted that no any connection between the mass of a particle and its fundamental structure.
-However, in the framework of the hypothesis of field mass based on the classical theory of an extensive electron \cite{1}, a particle all the mass has an electromagnetic behavior.
+However, in the framework of the hypothesis of field mass based on the classical theory of an extensive electron [1], a particle all the mass has an electromagnetic behavior.

-On the other hand, it is known that massless neutrinos are strictly longitudinal.
-In many articles the properties of longitudinal polarized Dirac neutrinos was investigated with account of their rest mass.
-At the availability of a non - zero mass, the neutrino can have either longitudinal or transversal polarization.
-In these phenomena, a sharp dependence is said between the mass of the neutrino and its spin nature \cite{2}.
+On the other hand, it is known that massless neutrinos are strictly longitudinally polarized.
+In many articles, the properties of longitudinal Dirac neutrinos were investigated with the account of their rest mass.
+At the availability of a non-zero mass, the neutrino can have either longitudinal or transversal polarization.
+In this appears a sharp dependence between the mass of the neutrino and its spin nature [2].